Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Conclusion

-These findings suggest that merged amplitude encoding is a viable strategy for redistributing quantum resources in CCQKAN circuits without sacrificing trainability under the simulation conditions tested.
-However, several caveats apply: the experiments are performed at small scale ($Q_{\mathrm{red}} \leq 5$) using classical simulation; the noise model is simplified; the total gate count per forward pass is comparable between merged and sequential approaches (Sec.~\ref{sec:resource}); and the 20-step training budget does not probe asymptotic convergence.
+These findings suggest that merged amplitude encoding can redistribute quantum resources in CCQKAN circuits---reducing circuit executions by a factor of $n$ at the cost of 1--2 qubits---without measurably degrading trainability under the simulation conditions tested.
+Key caveats include the small scale ($Q_{\mathrm{red}} \leq 5$, classical simulation only), simplified noise model, and the interpretation of non-significant results as absence of detected difference rather than proof of equivalence (Sec.~\ref{sec:stat_testing}).
+Supplementary experiments at higher shot budgets ($N_{\mathrm{shots}} = 10{,}000$) and longer training (200 steps to near-convergence) confirm that the conclusions are robust beyond the primary experimental conditions.
 Validation on actual quantum hardware at larger scale, with hardware-specific noise models and gate-level circuit compilation, remains an important direction for future work, as does extension to more challenging learning tasks where the qubit--execution trade-off may become practically relevant.
-A systematic comparison with data re-uploading circuits~\cite{PerezSalinas2020} and other qubit-efficient encoding strategies would further clarify the practical advantages of the merged approach.
+A systematic comparison with data re-uploading circuits~\cite{PerezSalinas2020} and other qubit-efficient encoding strategies would further clarify when the merged approach is the preferred option.
+Despite these limitations, the present results establish a baseline for merged amplitude encoding and provide a concrete, testable prediction for hardware experiments: the merged and sequential circuits should achieve equivalent performance on current NISQ devices, while the merged approach incurs fewer circuit submissions per forward pass.

-The data and code that support the findings of this study are available from the corresponding author upon reasonable request.